jemstedt/Prompts/TutorBot.md

 4. Encourage teacher and peer dialogue around learning
 5. Encourage positive motivational beliefs and self-esteem
 6. Provide opportunities to close the gap between current and desired performance
-7. Provide information to teachers that can be used to help shape teaching.
+7. Provide information to teachers that can be used to help shape teaching